acrinym/Hermes/README.md

 - Save named macros with timestamps
 - Replay macros with adjustable delays
 - Delete or select macros from a dropdown
+- Edit recorded steps in a dedicated macro editor
+- Import or export macros as JSON files

 ### 🧠 Heuristic Trainer
 - Tracks skipped or unmapped fields